mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

   -d mabenoit/sql-autotune-dashboard:latest
   ```

-## VII - Configure the Network Security Group to allow incoming network traffic on the port exposed by the "Web Dashboard Application", (88 in our case).
+## 7 - Configure the Network Security Group to allow incoming network traffic on the port exposed by the "Web Dashboard Application", (88 in our case).
   1) To allow your browser to connect to the demo Web Dashboard that showcases SQL Server 2017's Automatic Tuning capability, select Networking from the Left Panel to create an INPUT PORT RULES using the "Add inbound port rule" to create a rule to allow inbound connection to port 88.

-## VIII - Access and use the "Web Dashboard Application" to demo SQL Server 2017 new Automatic Tuning capability.
+## 8 - Access and use the "Web Dashboard Application" to demo SQL Server 2017 new Automatic Tuning capability.

   1) Just point your browser to the URL http://ip_address_of_your_virtual_machine:88/